17 Power Outage Supplies You Need in Case of an Emergency

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Prepping for a power outage is no easy feat.
 That’s why we called in one of the experts, Paul Riegel, to give us a few pointers.
 Paul is Milwaukee County’s Emergency Management Division Director.
 Follow along as we share his expert tips along with the essential power outage supplies you’ll need to stock up on.

 Flashlights need to be on the top of your list of power outage supplies.
 While this one may seem like a no-brainer, you’ll want to make sure you have a long-lasting flashlight, like this Anker flashlight that shines for up to 20 hours.
 Plus, this flashlight is super durable—it’s waterproof and can last in freezing temperatures (a must for winter power outages!).
 Make sure your kids know where your flashlights are in the house, just in case the power goes out when they’re home alone or with a babysitter.
-They should know these other simple home safety tips for kids, too.

 When the power’s out, you’ll want to limit water use.
 That’s why you need an ample supply of water just in case the outage lasts longer than expected.
 (Some outages can last several days!)
 Have a few gallons of water on hand, just in case.
 Water bottles and smaller water jugs work for shorter outages.

 Non-perishables and pantry items are a must because you’ll want to refrain from opening your fridge and freezer.
 That way, you can keep food from spoiling as long as possible.
 Your food options don’t have to be bleak.
 Snag your favorite crackers, granola bars, soups and canned fruits.
 You can also make these recipes without using power.